China Agricultural University

 As of December 2019, CAU offers 66 undergraduate majors and over 32 masters and 21 doctoral programs.
 There are around 12,000 undergraduate and 8,900 graduate students.
 Among them, 508 students are international.
 Its gymnasium hosted the wrestling events during the 2008 Summer Olympics.

-CAU is a Chinese Ministry of Education Class A Double First Class University, and is designated as part of both Project 985, to create world class universities in China, and Project 211, to raise the research standards of universities.

-The China Agricultural University is widely regarded as one of the world's top agricultural research institutions.
-As of 2021, the "Agricultural Science" program is ranked 2nd worldwide by the Shanghai Ranking and the U.S. News Rankings.

 History

 The history of China Agricultural University can be traced back to 1905 when the College of Agriculture was founded in the former Imperial University of Peking.
 Beijing Agricultural University (BAU) was established in September 1949 through the merging of Peking University's College of Agriculture, Tsinghua University's College of Agriculture and North China University's College of Agriculture.

 In 1954, BAU was listed by the State Council as one of the Top-Six National Key Universities as well as one of the Top-Ten Key Universities for further construction and improvement.

 In October 1952, BAU's Department of Agricultural Machinery, North China College of Agricultural Machinery and Ministry of Agriculture's Central Agricultural Mechanization School merged to form the Beijing Mechanized Agricultural College, which was renamed Beijing Agricultural Mechanization Institute (BAMI) in July 1953.
 The BAMI was listed by the State Council in October 1960 as one of the 64 National Key Universities and then renamed again as Beijing Agricultural Engineering University (BAEU) in 1985.

 In 1995, Beijing Agricultural University and Beijing Agricultural Engineering University merged as China Agricultural University (CAU).
 Since then, the university has become the top academic institution in China in terms of agricultural studies.